thejud/text-processing-cookbook/README.md

      5   6   7   8
      9   10  11  12

+or to transpose row and column order with `-t`:

+    seq 11 | rs -t 3 4
+     1   4   7   10
+     2   5   8   11
+     3   6   9

+Or to collapse.
+Use 0 to automatically determine the other value:

     seq 6 | rs 1 0
      1  2  3  4  5  6